 - A bequest of a percentage or dollar amount of your Life Insurance benefit.*

 * May not require a modification to your will.

 The Legacy Fellowship is composed of church members and friends who have indicated they have included Alpharetta Methodist in their wills or estate plans.
 Gifts may be made in honor or memory of a loved one.

 Church events will be conducted to recognize and celebrate Legacy Fellowship members and their commitment to the future of the church.
 This is done with the prior approval of the donor.
 The committee respects the desires of any donor who wishes to remain anonymous.

-When Alpharetta Methodist is included in the planned giving from your estate, please submit a completed Confidential Legacy Gift Confirmation Form to Finance Administrator Helen Bethenod.
+When Alpharetta Methodist is included in the planned giving from your estate, please submit a completed Confidential Legacy Gift Confirmation Form to Director of Finance and HR, Helen Bethenod.
 All information is confidential.
 It is optional to include the expected value of your gift.
 Upon submission of the form, you become a member of the Alpharetta Methodist Legacy Fellowship.

 - Parking attendants: Ensure safe and efficient traffic flow on Sunday mornings and for special large events, while extending a warm greeting to all.
 Contact Dave Guilbault.

 - Guest Services greeters: Offer friendly assistance and information to guests and members on Sunday morning.
 Greeters work for about an hour and a half once per month.
 Contact Director of Discipleship and Connections Allison Nye.